-Offered for three model years from 1968-1970, Gulfstream Aqua has always been a fan favorite between the three facelifts of the 1965-1973 First Generation Mustang.
-Especially as the years roll forward, many have come to love the calm, unique almost ocean-like look of Gulfstream Aqua on the Ford Mustang.
+Offered from 1968-1970, Gulfstream Aqua has always been a fan favorite for first-gen Mustangs.
+Over time, many have come to love the calm, ocean-like look of this Caribbean blue.

-Moving to 2017, Lightning Blue is a new color to the Mustang.
-Standing somewhere in between a dark Deep Impact Blue and brighter Grabber Blue, Lightning Blue is a truly unique color in many different levels of light on the Mustang.
-Some say that Lighting Blue was an answer to the fans longing for Ford’s Liquid Blue which was featured on the Ford Performance vehicles throughout 2015-2016 including the new Raptor, Ford GT, Focus RS, GT350R and other models.
-Ford’s reasoning for not producing the highly popular Liquid Blue was due to the fact that the paint job was about $12,000 alone!
+Some say that Lighting Blue was an answer to the fans longing for Ford’s Liquid Blue.
+This shade was featured on the Ford Performance vehicles from 2015-2016, including the Ford GT and GT350R.
+Ford’s reasoning for not producing the highly popular Liquid Blue was due to the fact that the paint job cost around $12,000.

 Deep Impact Blue